NDIS bathroom process guide

 Can I use any builder for NDIS bathroom work?

-You must confirm provider requirements, licensing, insurance and funding rules for the participant’s situation.
-Do not rely on this site as funding advice.
+You must confirm provider requirements, licensing, insurance and funding rules for the participant’s situation before approving work.

 What should a quote include?